 Name: Club/County:

-O . □Intermediate um of five skills for the approx ☐ Advanced priate level from the Indiana 4-H cake decorating skills chart)
+□Beginner □Intermediate lemonstrate a minimum of five skills for the appro Advanced evel from the Indiana 4-H cake decorating skills chart)

-Note to ntire cake is to be evaluated a and critiqued, special attention and consideration is to be
+Note to Judge - While the entire cake is to be evaluated and critiqued, special attention and consideration is to be given to the five skills listed below.

 Skill Description Tip Style and Size Used

-1.
+1. -

-2.
+2. -

-3.
+3. -

-4.
+4. -

 5.

+Other s kills, tips, and techniques: